Argentina–United States relations: Trade

-The stock of U.S. investment in Argentina reached $13.3 billion in 2011, 14% of all foreign direct investment in Argentina at the time and second only to Spain.
+Argentina itself is a relatively minor trade partner for the United States, its imports from the U.S. of $9.9 billion making up 0.7% of total U.S. exports and its exports to the U.S. of $4.5 billion only 0.2% of U.S. imports; Argentina however is among the few nations with which the United States routinely maintains significant merchandise trade surpluses, and the $5.4 billion surplus with Argentina in 2011 was the tenth-largest for the U.S. in the world.

 U.S. investment in Argentina is concentrated in the energy, manufacturing, information technology, and financial sectors.
 US-based firms comprised nearly 1/3 of the 100 most respected companies in Argentina published annually by Argentina's largest newspaper, Clarín.

-The United States is Argentina's fourth-largest export market (mainly energy staples, steel, and wine), and third-largest source of imports (mainly industrial supplies such as chemicals and machinery).
-Argentina itself is a relatively minor trade partner for the United States, its imports from the U.S. of $9.9 billion making up 0.7% of total U.S. exports and its exports to the U.S. of $4.5 billion only 0.2% of U.S. imports; Argentina however is among the few nations with which the United States routinely maintains significant merchandise trade surpluses, and the $5.4 billion surplus with Argentina in 2011 was the tenth-largest for the U.S. in the world.
-The U.S. earned a further $4.1 billion surplus in trade in services with Argentina in 2011.
-A record 690,000 Argentine nationals visited the United States in 2013, making Argentina the 15th largest source of foreign tourism into the U.S.
+Travel and tourism

+Available data from the International Trade Aministration:

+According to the Buenos Aires Times, over 413,000 Argentines visited the U.S in the first half of 2025.

-In 2012 Argentina requested the assistance of the World Trade Organization in hosting consultations to discuss the United States ban on Argentinian lemons.
+In 2012, Argentina requested the assistance of the World Trade Organization in hosting consultations to discuss the United States ban on Argentine lemons.

 Public opinion

 In 2005, Argentina was labelled as "the most anti-American country in the entire Western Hemisphere."
 Global opinion polls taken in 2006, 2007 and 2012 show that Argentine public opinion had become skeptical of U.S. foreign policy at the time.
 According to the U.S. Global Leadership Report, only 19% of Argentines approved of U.S. foreign policy, the lowest rating for any surveyed country in the Americas.

 Argentine public opinion of the U.S. and its policies improved during the Obama administration, in 2010 was divided about evenly (42% to 41%) between those who approve or disapprove.
 As of 2015, Argentine views of the United States' policies are evenly divided with 43% of Argentines having a favorable view and 43% having an unfavorable view.

+As Donald Trump rattles the global economy with punitive tariffs, majorities in Argentina support doing more trade with Beijing than with the United States, according to the monthly LatAm Pulse survey conducted by AtlasIntel for Bloomberg News in May 2025.
+In October 2025, Donald Trump announced that he might cut off financial aid to Argentina if Javier Milei lost a crucial legislative election later this month.
+Before Milei came to power, Argentina was deepening ties with China.